aaronglang/MagStripeJS/README.md

 ### CLI Usage
 ---

-run:
+index.js:
 ```
 const parser = require('mag-stripe');
 parser.cli();
 ```
-This method creates a readline stream - plug in your card reader and swipe!
+Run: `node index.js` this method will create a readline stream - plug in your card reader and swipe!

 Happy hacking!